I-ara/beta_repository/README.md

-# This was but a test, now it's my beta folder
+# Beta Folder/ In Contruction

-A beta version if you will.
+Proceed with caution, this is but beta version, if you will.
 Which one, I don't know; but I heard that if climbers used the word 'beta' the way programers do, they'd all be dead.

+## File Subheader

+Is an example of a subheader

+## File Subheader2

+I am another example, build me here.